dirkgroenen/simple-jQuery-slider/README.md

 	var options = {
 		slides: '.slide', // The name of a slide in the slidesContainer
 		swipe: true,	// Add possibility to Swipe > note that you have to include touchSwipe for this
+		transition: "slide", // Accepts "slide" and "fade" for a slide or fade transition
 		slideTracker: true, // Add a UL with list items to track the current slide
 		slideTrackerID: 'slideposition', // The name of the UL that tracks the slides
 		slideOnInterval: true, // Slide on interval